Transferring a Large File to a Target Server Using Azure DevOps, CyberArk, and Ansible

 I recently needed to drop a large file onto a target Linux server where direct SCP was prohibited.
 The server is entirely managed using Ansible playbooks in Azure DevOps with it’s credentials stored in CyberArk.
 Ok no problem…maybe?

 Running my pipeline I was presented with an error stating there was insufficient disk space in the /tmp/.ansible/tmp directory on the agent machine.
-This directory is often where Ansible temporarily stores files during execution, such as modules, scripts, and temporary data.
-It’s a tmp directory so its understandable that it’s struggling considering the file size but now I was in a bit of a bind.

 The following provides some steps for how I overcame this problem.
 It’s not the most elegant solution but it got the job done!